Workiva/dart_dev/doc/v3-upgrade-guide.md

 # Upgrading from v2 to v3

 Nothing fundamental has changed in terms of the goal of this package.
-However, v3 _is_ a breaking release and as a consumer, your `tool/dev.dart` will need to be updated in order to consume it.
+However, v3 _is_ a breaking release and as a consumer, your project configuration file will need to be updated in order to consume it.

 The updated [readme] is a good place to start.
 It provides a refreshed overview of dart_dev and how it works.
 Once you've read that, this guide will hopefully help draw connections from the old to the new with some examples.

-## Configuration Syntax
+## Configuration File & Syntax

 With v2, the `package:dart_dev/dart_dev.dart` entrypoint exported a mutable `config` object with sub-objects for each configurable task.
 The `tool/dev.dart`